 3. Tell a Story – How to Start a Speech Off

+How to start an introduction for a presentation?
 If you did watch the full video above, you’d know that Conor Neill’s absolute favourite tip for starting a presentation is this: telling a story.

 Think about how this magical sentence makes you feel: